Skip to:

 Photograph the Milky Way rising above rocky silhouettes or capture long star trails circling in the clear night sky.
 Early mornings bring dramatic light across the peaks, rewarding those who stay out late or rise early.

-Near Burrinjuck Waters, rolling hills meet still water.
+Near Burrinjuck Waters, rolling hills meet still water on the Hume & Hovell Trail.
 Golden hour transforms the reservoir into a reflective canvas, while the surrounding bushland provides framing opportunities for layered landscape shots.

 Image